ody-dev/documentation/content/docs/modules/database/doctrine.md

 ---
 title: Doctrine ORM
 ---
-# Using Doctrine ORM with ODY Framework

-This guide provides a comprehensive overview of how to use Doctrine ORM (Object-Relational Mapping) with the ODY framework, enabling efficient entity mapping and management in Swoole-based applications.
+This guide provides a comprehensive overview of how to use Doctrine ORM (Object-Relational Mapping) with the ODY framework, enabling efficient entity mapping and management.

 ## Overview